ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 Users should be aware that our product also supports the control of electric curtains for raising and lowering.

-However, this connection method can be much more complex, different products and scenarios may require different wiring configuration to achieve control.
+However, this connection method can be much more complex, different products and scenarios may require different wiring configurations to achieve control.

 Therefore, we recommend consulting our professional consulting team for assistance.